tremor-rs/tremor-rfcs/text/0000-correlation.md

 select aggr::win::collect_flattened(event) from in[size_2] group by $correlation into out;
 ```

-To get exactly the same timeout behaviour the operator would have, we might need to tweak the current `eviction_period` handling logic, as it currently only gets rid of groups after `2 x eviction_perios`.
+To get exactly the same timeout behaviour the operator would have, we might need to tweak the current `eviction_period` handling logic, as it currently only gets rid of groups after `2 x eviction_period`.
 But as the operator can only live in 1 pipeline, we need to pass both events through the same pipeline anyways, and the above code is much more idiomatic and feels more native and less cumbersome.

 This pattern for correlation will find its way into the docs.